 Things to do in Meteora:

-Its all about the Monasteries!
-Read our complete guide to Meteora, including how to visit each Monastery and what they each represent.
-It also explains other things to see and do in the area including waterfalls, stone bridges, caves and more!
+It’s all about the Monasteries!
+Read our complete guide to Meteora; including how to visit each Monastery and what they each represent.
+It also explains other things to see and do in the area, including waterfalls, stone bridges, caves and more!

 Despite the cruise ships and the crowds, it remains one of those places that not only meets your expectations but probably exceeds it.
 The views truly are the stuff of legends and it is little wonder it is so popular with honeymooners.